ABM

 • Invite them for lunch or to events you feel could be relevant

-This list isn’t exhaustive but I have shared enough tips there for even the most strategically challenged to kick off.
+This list isn’t exhaustive, but I have shared enough tips for even the most strategically challenged to kick off.
 But is it enough to get your sales and marketing team focused on only targeting the business you want?

 Account-based marketing facts

-Sometimes we read great articles that seem to promise the ultimate results and champion reducing the standard inbound strategy from wide to narrow.
-However, this may not go down so well with your head of sales or marketing in practice.
-You may need to provide proof that your ABM strategy can work, so we found you some facts to back it up.
+Sometimes, we read great articles that promise the ultimate results and champion reducing the standard inbound strategy from wide to narrow.
+However, this may not go well with your head of sales or marketing.
+You may need proof that your ABM strategy can work, so we found some facts to back it up.

-• 70% of B2B marketers are ramping up ABM specific programs, with having staff dedicated to account-based marketing.
+• 70% of B2B marketers are ramping up ABM-specific programs, with staff dedicated to account-based marketing.
 In 2015, only 20% of companies had AMB programs in place.

-• And according to ITSMA, about 85% of marketers who measure ROI describe account-based marketing as delivering higher returns than any other marketing approach!
+• According to ITSMA, about 85% of marketers who measure ROI describe account-based marketing as delivering higher returns than any other marketing approach!

 • Effective ABM drives clear business results.
-In fact, compared to other marketing initiatives, the 2014 ITSMA Account-Based Marketing Survey found that “ABM delivers the highest Return on Investment of any B2B marketing strategy or tactic.”
+Compared to other marketing initiatives, the 2014 ITSMA Account-Based Marketing Survey found that “ABM delivers the highest Return on Investment of any B2B marketing strategy or tactic.”

-• In fact, research from the Altera Group found that 97% of respondents reported that ABM had a somewhat higher or much higher ROI than other marketing campaigns.
+• Research from the Altera Group found that 97% of respondents reported that ABM had a somewhat higher or much higher ROI than other marketing campaigns.

 What are the facts?

-So the facts speak for themselves, that is pretty obvious, but facts don’t prove success will happen for you.
-Therefore what else should you digest and relay to your senior management teams to get ABM adopted?
+So the facts speak for themselves, which is pretty obvious, but facts don’t prove success will happen for you.
+Therefore, what else should you digest and relay to your senior management teams to get ABM adopted?

 • Measure and share your results across your organisation